-If you open the PSPGSnake scenario you will see that it has a world and three different actor classes in it.
-The actors are called Head, Tail, and Apple.
-The world starts off with a head and an apple.
+If you open the PSPGSnake scenario you will see that it has a world and three different Actor classes in it.
+The Actors are called Head, Tail, and Apple.
+The world starts off with one instance of Head and one of Apple.
 Our first goal is to make it so that the head moves in the proper way.
 We will worry about eating the apples and making the tail grow later in the chapter.
-As was discussed above, we need to add a memory of what direction the snake is currently moving and we will use an integer to store that.
+As was discussed above, we need to add a memory of what direction the snake is currently moving and we will use an int to store that.
 It can be done by adding a line like the following to the code.